thelearninghouse/starter-theme/readme.md

-# Learning House Wordpress Starter theme
+# Learning House Wordpress Starter Theme

 The core of this theme is based on [Bones theme](https://github.com/eddiemachado/bones)